davidguzmandev/GeoLocation/README.md

 ###Geolation

-Basic practice of Javascript using the
+Basic practice of Javascript using the navigator props.